Back after interval: Looking after your mental health as we return to creative work and workplaces

 Ask for help

-Ask for help from a professional, a peer, colleague, employer, company manager, stage manager, supervisor, mentor, friend – you are not alone.
-Ask for help and accept it.
+You are not alone – ask for help and accept it from a professional, a peer, colleague, employer, company manager, stage manager, supervisor, mentor, or friend.
 Remember, support is for prevention as much as it is for crisis.

 If you feel like you are in crisis, reach out and do not be alone.
-If you need support, please speak to your GP about options available to you for mental health support.
+If you need support, please speak to your GP about options available to you for mental health support and utilise the services listed below.

 Support Act Wellbeing Helpline 1800 959 500